cytoscape/cytoscape.js/documentation/md/style.md

 Style in Cytoscape.js follows CSS conventions as closely as possible.
 In most cases, a property has the same name and behaviour as its corresponding CSS namesake.
 However, the properties in CSS are not sufficient to specify the style of some parts of the graph.
 In that case, additional properties are introduced that are unique to Cytoscape.js.

-It is important to note that in your stylesheet, [specificity rules](http://www.w3.org/TR/css3-selectors/#specificity) are completely ignored.
-In CSS, specificity often makes stylesheets behave in ways contrary to the developer's natural mental model.
-This is terrible, because it wastes time and overcomplicates things.
-Thus, there is no analogue of CSS specificity in Cytoscape.js stylesheets.
+For simplicity and ease of use, [specificity rules](http://www.w3.org/TR/css3-selectors/#specificity) are completely ignored in stylesheets.
 For a given style property for a given element, the last matching selector wins.
-In general, you should be using something along the lines of [OOCSS](http://oocss.org) principles, anyway &mdash; making specificity essentially irrelevant.

 ## Format

 The style specified at [initialisation](#core/initialisation) can be in a function format, in a plain JSON format, or in a string format &mdash; the plain JSON format and string formats being more useful if you want to pull down the style from the server.
-If you pull the style from the server, you probably should initialise Cytoscape.js after the style has been loaded.
-(Though you could altenatively modify the existing style or reassign a new style to an existing core instance.)